-The full-size convection oven was positioned under an exhaust-only canopy hood in accordance with ASTM F1496-93, Standard Test Method for the Performance of Convection Ovens.
-A cross-sectional view of the test setup is shown in Figure 1.
-Set-back from the front edge of the hood was six inches.
+The electric underfired broiler was positioned under an exhaust-only canopy hood in accordance with ASTM F1695-96, Standard Test Method for the Performance of Underfired Broilers.
+The underfired broiler was set-back behind the front lip of the hood by six inches from the cooking surface.
+The cooking surface includes the cooking grates.
+A cross section view of the test setup is shown in Figure 2-1.
 The hood is UL Listed at 1300 cfm for cooking operation, and is five-feet wide by four-feet deep by two-feet high with three 19-1/2- by 19-1/2-inch standard baffle filters positioned in the upper rear of the hood in front of a 17- by 11-inch duct opening.